gomlx/gomlx/examples/oxfordflowers102/README.md

 https://www.tensorflow.org/datasets/catalog/oxford_flowers102

 This package provides a `train.Dataset` with the images.

-Under it you will also find a `diffusion` demo model trains a diffusion model, following the Keras example in:
+Under `/difusion` subdirectory you'll find a Diffusion demo model based on the Keras example in:

 https://keras.io/examples/generative/ddim/